 - Derrynane Mass Path Loop will take you off the beaten track to amazing places.

 The Kerry Way

 Also worth considering are short sections of the Kerry Way Walking Trail.
 Depending on your route, however, you may need to organise transport for the end of the walk.
 The fully way-marked Kerry Way carves its way through the lower heights of the main Kerry Mountain ranges.
 Each Kerry Way section is graded in terms of difficulty, so a little research will help you choose a suitable route.

 At Álaind Lodges we can advise you on walking trails and organise walking pole rental, packed lunches and route maps.
 I recommend doing some research if you're contemplating a hike or mountain walk challenge.
 Don't forget your waterproof footwear and some warm spare layers if you're planning a trail or mountain walk in Kerry.

 If you're searching for a walking holiday in Ireland, why not base yourself at Álaind Lodges B&B in Sneem, Co.
 Kerry.
 If you book your B&B break with us directly, you'll get the best available rates.

-You can also learn about our upcoming guided walking tour holidays or book one of our Kerry Way or Kerry Geo-Park Sneem self-guided packages, where we'll provide all the support you'll need to enjoy yourself.
+You can also learn about upcoming Guided Walking Holidays or book a self-guided package via our Álaind Walking Sneem website.
+When booked with us, we'll provide all the support you'll need to enjoy yourself.